 The meal was very good and very filling.

 I work for a business close to Four Friends Corner Cafe, so about 30 days ago an employee dropped off a menu.
 This is how I found out about the Evansville restaurant and what peeked my interest in trying out some of their unusual hot dog creations.
+Their seamless service with their small business software was what fascinated me the most.
 So, I picked out my would be meal and headed a few blocks over to place my order.

 After I placed my order I was informed that my specific meal was no longer available.
 Nor did the girl behind the counter remember how to make the DC Monumental Special.
 No biggie, I’ll just take one of their other specials, which would have been fine if their prices had not been so high.
 In no way do I feel like I got value for my money and even after a full stomach I had buyers remorse.